votamrima/site/_posts/2022-05-10-kubernets-install.md

 tags: ['kubernetes']
 ---

 In this post I describe the installation process of a simple Kubernetes cluster.
+This post has not been finished yet.

 Cluster concists from 3 nodes: 1 master node, 2 worker nodes, based on Fedora 35 and all VMs are running at Proxmox.